-F&G's RMLs are closed end, amortizing loans and 100% of the properties are located in the United States.
-F&G diversifies its RML portfolio by state to attempt to reduce concentration risk.
+Our residential mortgage loans are closed end, amortizing loans and 100% of the properties are in the United States.
+We diversify our RML portfolio by state to attempt to reduce concentration risk.
 RMLs have a primary credit quality indicator of either a performing or nonperforming loan.
-F&G defines non-performing RMLs as those that are 90 or more days past due and/or in nonaccrual status, which is assessed monthly.
+We define nonperforming RMLs as those that are 90 or more days past due and/or in nonaccrual status.